EMMA RATZER MBE

 In her spare time, Emma serves as a school governor, enjoys coastal walks with her family including miniature labradoodle Parker and the odd glass of Sauvignon Blanc.

-CEO of JAN Trust, Consultant and Specialist Advisor on Countering Violent Extremism Sajda Mughal is a multi-award winning campaigner and countering-extremism expert.
+Sajda Mughal is a multi-award winning charity leader and countering-extremism expert.
 She is the CEO of JAN Trust, a leading BAME women’s charity.

 Sajda knows first-hand the affects terrorism can have; she narrowly escaped serious injury and death during the London terrorist attack on 7th July 2005 where she was on the same Piccadilly tube as the bomber Germaine Lindsay.
-Since then, she became determined to work within her community in order to strengthen the role that women and young people play in building a stronger, safer society.
-Over a decade ago, Sajda developed the pioneering award-winning Web Guardians™ programme working with families to protect their children and loved ones from online extremism and gangs.
-She also developed the ‘Charity Awards’ winning (2019) Another Way Forward programme working with young women to fight hate and racism.
+Since then, she became determined to work within her community in order to strengthen the role that women and young people play in building a stronger and safer society.